 Remote working trends: it’s on the rise

-Remote working has surged in 2020 as organisations adapt to operate without offices, but it had already been growing steadily for many years.
+Remote working surged in 2020 as organisations adapted to operate without offices, but it had already been growing steadily for many years.
 With the case for wellness and a positive work–life balance coming increasingly under the spotlight, and the technology infrastructure for remote work only getting stronger, many companies have embraced more flexible arrangements.
 According to FlexJobs and Global Workplace Analytics, remote work grew by 91% in the decade before 2020.

 Typical remote working jobs